 - Stereotactic Radiosurgery (SRS) which delivers a highly precise concentrated dose of radiation directly to tumor tissue utilizing sophisticated imaging and three dimensional mapping.

-The radiation oncologists at Lakeland Regional Cancer Center treat all forms of cancer; however, breast and prostate cancers are particular specialties.
-To learn more about radiation therapy, visit the radiation therapy sections of the American Cancer Society and the National Cancer Institute websites.
+The radiation oncologists at Lakeland Regional Health Hollis Cancer Center treat all forms of cancer; however, breast and prostate cancers are particular specialties.
+To learn more about radiation therapy, visit the radiation therapy sections of the American Cancer Society website.

-For certain urologic surgeries, LRCC Surgeons can use the robotic system available at LRMC.
+For certain urologic surgeries, our surgeons can use the robotic system available at LRHMC.
 Patients benefit greatly from the less invasive nature of robotic surgery.
 The da Vinci© surgical system is the first totally “intuitive” laparoscopic surgical robot in the world cleared by the U.S. Food and Drug Administration (FDA).

 Benefits of robotic surgery include: